cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 A more thorough way to evaluate information is to think of the information more broadly and holistically.
-That is, to think of the stories that are being told, how the information is contextualized.
+That is, to think of the stories that are being told, and how the information is contextualized.
 Once we see the story,
 we have three methods to investigate a piece of information's credibility.
 We can test its: